otsatos/IProcCUDANPP/README.md

 > Total Elapsed Time using CUDA NPP library: 1,319,489
 >

-This is a sample image converted from RGB to grayscale
+This is a sample image converted from RGB to grayscale.

 ![Original image](/docs/IMG_4205_original_small.JPG "Original Image")